unkcs/gtav-sourcecode-build-guide/README.md

 game_win64_bankrelease.exe -noSocialClub -nokeyboardhook -nonetlogs
 ```
 2. (OPTIONAL) Add additional arguments:
- - `-kbgame` - Start game with game keyboard enabled.
+ - `-kbgame` - Start game with game keyboard enabled
- - `-output` - Show console log of game.
+ - `-output` - Show console log of game, the game opens a little bit slow.
- - `-rag` - Enable support for RAG, the internal game debugging tool.
+ - `-rag` - Enable support for RAG, the internal game debugging tool
-    - `-ragUseOwnWindow` - Use it with `-rag` parameter to make game run outside of RAG Render Window.
+    - `-ragUseOwnWindow` - Use it with `-rag` parameter to make game run outside of RAG Render Window
-    - **DO NOT** Forget to Launch RAG Before launching the game if u using any RAG parameters.
+    - **DO NOT** Forget to Launch RAG Before launching the game if u using any RAG parameters
- - `-DoReleaseStartup` - Start real Story Mode on launch, Ignore if it says unknown parameter/command.
+ - `-DoReleaseStartup` - Start real Story Mode on launch, Ignore if it says unknown parameter/command
-    - If you dont type this parameter, you will spawned in a random location as a random character with a random clothes.
+    - If you dont type this parameter, you will spawned in a random location as a random character with a random clothes
  - Additional standard game arguments can be added as well.
    - [Here is the almost all the arguments list](other/LAUNCHPARAMS_GTAV.txt)
 3. (OPTIONAL) Launch RAG with the following commands in Command Prompt: